galenscovell/CS61A/README.md

 # CS61A

-Repo for depositing all Homework, Labs/Lecture Code, and Quizzes from CS61A.
-(Discussions, exams and notes are handwritten.)
+Repo for depositing all Homework, Labs/Notes, and Quizzes from CS61A.
+(Discussions and exams are handwritten.)